Charmed Kafka

 username: admin

-Providing you the username and password of the Kafka cluster admin user.
+Providing you the username and password of the Apache Kafka cluster admin user.

-IMPORTANT Note that when no other application is related to Kafka, the cluster is secured-by-default and external listeners (binded to port 9092) are disabled, thus preventing any external incoming connection.
+When no other application is related to Apache Kafka, the cluster is secured-by-default and external listeners (bound to port 9092) are disabled, thus preventing any external incoming connection.

-Nevertheless, it is still possible to run a command from within the Kafka cluster using the internal listeners in place of the external ones.
-The internal endpoints can be constructed by replacing the 19092 port in the bootstrap.servers returned in the output above, e.g.
+Nevertheless, it is still possible to run a command from within the Apache Kafka cluster using the internal listeners in place of the external ones.
+The internal endpoints can be constructed by replacing the 19092 port in the bootstrap.servers returned in the output above, for example:

 INTERNAL_LISTENERS=$(juju run kafka/leader get-admin-credentials | grep "bootstrap.servers" | cut -d "=" -f2 | sed -s "s/\:9092/:19092/g")

-Once you have fetched the INTERNAL_LISTENERS, log in into one of the Kafka container in one of the units
+Once you have fetched the INTERNAL_LISTENERS, log in to one of the Kafka containers in one of the units:

 juju ssh kafka/leader sudo -i